heroofhyla/mandelbrot-explorer/README.md

 ### Itch credentials

-The deployment script expects to find itch.io credentials under `creds`.
+The deployment script expects to find itch.io credentials under `cred/`.
 Execute the following in bash to create these credentials, starting from the root of the repository and replacing the placeholder with your itch username.